Visionlearning: Content

 As of 2009, Visionlearning has developed 70 independent learning modules in nine subject areas, including biology, chemistry, earth science, and the process of science.
 Scientist and author Nathan H. Lents has been a longtime contributor and module reviewer for Visionlearning and currently serves as life science editor.
 Visionlearning modules are organized into concise, relevant topic areas, grouped by discipline.
 Each module can be used independently, or in conjunction with others, and intentionally concentrates on core concepts to help direct learning.
 Supplementary materials such as quizzes, links to reviewed sources, and biographies are also provided for additional exploration.
-These modules are directed toward undergraduate and high school learning and have been written by experts in the relevant disciplines.
+These modules are directed toward undergraduate and high school learning, and have been written by experts in the relevant disciplines.
 Every module is peer reviewed for quality and accuracy, and includes historical context and contemporary relevance.

 Position statements

 Visionlearning does not subscribe to any political party or affiliation.
 The project is dedicated to providing impartial information in the STEM disciplines and encouraging learning in the process of science.
 One important goal of the project is to provide an understanding of scientific concepts while emphasizing how the scientific community has arrived at these conclusions.
 The intention is that, through teaching about the process of scientific discovery, students will look at science not as factual elements, but as a way of knowing about the world.

-The project does not subscribe to the belief that the Internet and new media are replacing more traditional forms or communication, but that through proper integration of all the technology available students will have a greater chance of success in STEM learning.
+The project does not subscribe to the belief that the Internet and new media are replacing more traditional forms or communication, but through proper integration of all the technology available students will have a greater chance of success in STEM learning.